 ABOUT BRIEF THERAPY

 Brief therapy is short-term counselling which ranges from 3 to 8 sessions.
 It is present-oriented and focusses on the client's presenting symptoms and current life circumstances.
-In brief therapy, the counsellor may acknowledge the client's past traumatic experience, but they do not linger or make a comprehensive history of the past.
-Instead, the brief therapy counsellor emphasises the strengths and resources of the client.
+In brief therapy, the counsellor may acknowledge the client's past traumatic experience but do not linger or make a comprehensive history of the past.
+Brief therapy is present and future oriented.

-Brief therapy is suitable for the client who wishes to focus on specific issues and to find a solution to it.
-It is important to note that because brief therapy focuses on symptoms, it does not address a deep-seated issue.
-Therefore, people with a history of a traumatic experience may benefit more from a longer and comprehensive trauma counselling.
+Brief therapy is suitable for people who would like to focus on specific, non-traumatic issues.
+Brief therapy does not address trauma in details because the focus is on the present.
+Therefore, people with a traumatic experience may benefit more from a longer and comprehensive trauma counselling.

 Cognitive-Behavioural Brief Therapy